 The HCSD has implemented comprehensive policy, training, monitoring and a culture of Zero Tolerance since the passing of the Prison Rape Elimination Act in August of 2012.
-The HCSD has had all four (4) of its facilities audited by retired, thirty-year Pennsylvania Correctional professional Lou Folino.
-The Department's auditor noted that this was one of the best facilities he has had the pleasure to visit and audit.
-The HCSD and its participating facilities received high praise from Auditor Folino on the Department's professionalism and preparedness.
+The HCSD has had all four (4) of its facilities audited by retired, thirty-three year Michigan Correctional professional Amy Fairbanks.
+The HCSD and its participating facilities received high praise from Auditor Fairbanks on the Department's professionalism and preparedness.